Wyatt Russell: Acting

 In 2013, Russell appeared in Love and Honor and We Are What We Are.

 In December 2013, it was announced that he was cast as Duane Allman in Randall Miller's Midnight Rider, a biopic of Gregg Allman.
 He also appeared in the 2014 film 22 Jump Street.
 In 2016, he co-starred in a film that premiered at the Tribeca Film Festival called Folk Hero & Funny Guy and starred in "Playtest", an episode of the anthology series Black Mirror.
 In 2017, he starred in Goon: Last of the Enforcers as Anders Cain, the captain of minor league hockey team the Halifax Highlanders.

 In 2018, he and Jovan Adepo played the leads in the World War II-set horror film Overlord.
 In 2021, he starred as John Walker in the Disney+ series The Falcon and the Winter Soldier.
 He reprised the role in the 2025 film Thunderbolts* and will appear in the 2026 film Avengers: Doomsday.

 In 2022, Russell took on the role of real-life murderer Dan Lafferty in the FX on Hulu miniseries Under the Banner of Heaven.
 In July 2022, he joined his father in Apple TV+ and Legendary Television's Godzilla series, Monarch: Legacy of Monsters which is set in the world of Legendary's MonsterVerse franchise.

 Russell starred in the 2024 supernatural film Night Swim.
-He is also set to star in Steven Spielberg's untitled UFO film.
+He also starred in Steven Spielberg's Disclosure Day (2026).

 Personal life

 In 2012, Russell married stylist Sanne Hamers, whom he met in the Netherlands while playing hockey.
 The couple separated in 2015 and divorced in 2017.
 Russell began a relationship with actress Meredith Hagner in 2015 after meeting her on the set of the film Folk Hero & Funny Guy.
 They married in 2019.
-They have two sons, Buddy and Boone, born in 2021 and 2024.
+They have two sons, Buddy Prine and Boone Joseph, born in March 2021 and February 2024.

 Russell was a goaltender for the 2022 NHL All-Star Game's breakaway challenge.

 Russell co-founded Lake Hour, a premium sparkling cocktail brand, with film producer Richard Peete in 2023.